Access to this content is one of many benefits exclusive to GIH Funding Partners and Philanthropy Support Partners.

 The recent and unexpected wildfires in Los Angeles County marked by raging flames and persistent smoke destroyed homes and businesses while severely affecting air quality.
 Similarly, coastal communities are no strangers to the devastating impact of hurricanes.
 Hurricane Helene in particular underscored that climate change is no longer a distant threat as it affects communities far beyond the coast.
 In addition to widespread damage to homes, municipal power grids, and water systems, Hurricane Helene disproportionately impacted low-income and rural populations.
 Hurricanes, extreme heat, wildfires, and atmospheric rivers are frequently affecting communities across different regions.
 These examples of climate emergencies emphasize the vital role of philanthropy in supporting vulnerable communities impacted by climate crises while underscoring the urgency of swiftly mobilizing resources in the wake of a crisis.

-This webinar will feature firsthand experiences from health funders who were directly impacted by extreme weather events.
-Participants will gain valuable insights into the challenges faced by these funders in responding to the crises, the strategies they implemented in collaboration with affected communities, and the actions they are taking in the face of future climate disasters.
-The session will also explore the critical role of health funders in fostering collaboration and preparedness in climate emergency response.
+This webinar featured firsthand experiences from health funders who were directly impacted by extreme weather events.
+Watch the recording to gain valuable insights into the challenges faced by these funders in responding to the crises, the strategies they implemented in collaboration with affected communities, and the actions they are taking in the face of future climate disasters.
+The session also explored the critical role of health funders in fostering collaboration and preparedness in climate emergency response.

 Objectives